omiranda/fconn_anova/docs/details/detailed_description.md

 ## Mandatory Inputs

+They need to be provided in this order:

 - **path_imaging**.
 Neuroimaging data.
 Path to neuroimaging data.
 This input argument can be:
     - path to a dot mat file where the last dimension corresponds to participant index
     - path to a csv file with imaging data where the number of columns dimension corresponds to participant index.
 No headers